 Year-end refers to the conclusion of an organization's fiscal year.
 Many firms observe a calendar year end, in which case their year-end is December 31.
 Other organizations observe different fiscal years, which result in other year-end dates.
 For example, a business that observes a fiscal year beginning on February 1 would have a year-end of January 31.
 The year-end for a business is typically selected to be at the end of a month in which the organization has experienced declining activity.
 By doing so, it will have liquidated much of its receivables and inventory, making it easier to close the books.
+Once established, a business rarely changes its designated year-end date.

 The year-end is a critical period for the accounting department, which has a tightly-scheduled procedure for closing the books, preparing account reconciliations, issuing full-year financial statements, and preparing for an examination by the outside auditors.